Oman National Air Pollution Analysis Project

 Geographic Coverage and Sampling Sites

 Fieldwork spans all major regions of Oman.
-Specialized teams have begun sampling in multiple governorates (urban centers, industrial zones and remote areas) to ensure representative coverage.
+Specialized teams have begun sampling in multiple governorates (urban centers, industrial zones and remote areas) to ensure representative .
 Planned sites include Muscat (urban), Sohar and Duqm (industrial complexes), coastal locations and interior desert areas, as well as mountain and rural sites (e.g. in Al Dhofar and Al Sharqiyah).
-By sampling urban, industrial and rural environments across the country, the project will capture Oman’s diverse climates and emission profiles.
+By sampling across the country, the project will capture Oman’s diverse climates and emission profiles.
 This ensures the resulting dataset reflects the spatial variability of air pollution in Oman.

 Related pulses